The Action (EP): Music and lyrics

 The Action is composed of five tracks and has a runtime of 12 minutes and 56 seconds.
 Members Jaehyun, Taesan, and Woonhak wrote and produced the album with frequent collaborators Pop Time, Kako, and Zico, together with Chance Park, Daily, Likey, and Roho.
 According to Hybe and KOZ Entertainment, the EP's themes revolve around the members' aspirations for self-improvement toward becoming "better versions of themselves".

 Songs

 The opening track, "Live in Paris", utilizes the time difference between South Korea and Paris to narrate the all-nighters taken by the band.
 "Hollywood Action" expresses the confident, assertive attitude typical of a Hollywood film star.
 "Jam!" is inspired by the experiences of holding a jam session among friends.
 "Bathroom" narrates the emotional turmoil in a conflict between lovers.
 The EP closes with "As Time Goes By", a ballad about a narrator who struggles to leave a relationship.

 Marketing

 Concept

 The Action is titled after "Team The Action", a fictitious film production crew portrayed by members of BoyNextDoor.
 Promotional media follows the crew's endeavors in filming a movie in Chicago—a location decided by a game of darts—for an entry to the Chicago Film Festival.
+The storyline concludes in the music video for "Hollywood Action", where the crew achieves a win in the competition.